-Under Mr. Rhodes' Performance-Based Restricted Stock Units Award Agreement, described on page 26, any Restricted Stock Units that have been earned (i.e., the performance conditions have been met) but have not become vested, will become vested and will be paid in shares of AutoZone common stock as soon as practicable after the date of Mr. Rhodes' termination of employment by the Company without cause (as defined in the award agreement) or due to his death or disability.
-Any Restricted Stock Units which have not been earned as of the date on which Mr. Rhodes' employment with AutoZone terminates for any reason shall not become vested.
+Under Mr. Rhodes' Performance-Based Restricted Stock Units Award Agreement, described on page 31, any Restricted Stock Units that have been earned (i.e., the performance conditions have been met) but have not become vested, will become vested and will be paid in shares of AutoZone common stock as soon as practicable after the date of Mr. Rhodes' termination of employment by the Company without cause (as defined in the award agreement) or due to his death or disability.
+The Restricted Stock Units were earned November 25, 2013, when AutoZone's stock price closed at or above the \$461.12 target for the fifth consecutive trading day.
+The Restricted Stock Units will vest on October 1, 2015, only if Mr. Rhodes is employed by AutoZone through October 1, 2015.